 The 2020 Capital Improvements Plan indicates that Fire/Rescue LOS will not be met in FY2025, based on projected population growth and the assumption that neither the size of nor the densities within the County's Urban Service District have changed.
-A Martin County Fire Station is located at Olympus and SE Federal Highway.
+Martin County Fire Stations located on Dixie Highway in Port Salerno and on Kanner Highway, just south of Indian Street, primarily serve Golden Gate.